-The fact that the restoration mapping is learned (using a \gls{cnn}) on a specific imaging configuration (\gls{ie} array geometry, impulse response, transmit wavefront, \gls{etc}) theoretically limits its use to said configuration.
-While this limits the approach, it maximizes its potential as the entire \gls{cnn} capacity is used to learn an already complex non-stationary restoration problem; not to mention that it is pretty common in \gls{us} imaging systems to have finely tuned image reconstruction settings for each imaging configuration.
-It would thus be reasonable to consider dedicated pre-trained models for different imaging configurations.
-More elaborate datasets, accounting for variations in some imaging configuration parameters, could also be considered.
-This would probably result in improved generalization at the cost of degraded specialized performance.
+The fact that the restoration mapping is learned on a specific imaging configuration (\gls{ie}, array geometry, impulse response, transmit wavefront, \gls{etc}) theoretically limits its use to said configuration.
+While this limits the approach, it maximizes its potential as the entire \gls{cnn} capacity is used to learn an already complex nonstationary restoration problem.
+Also, it is common in \gls{us} imaging systems to have finely tuned image reconstruction settings for each imaging configuration.
+Datasets accounting for variations in some imaging configuration parameters could be considered, and would probably enable a greater generalization while degrading performances.

-It can also be mentioned that the proposed method does not contain an explicit data fidelity feedback mechanism, as opposed to convex optimization techniques.
-Data fidelity is \enquote{only} inferred by the overall training strategy implicitly.
-Subtle combinations of optimization algorithms and learned projections, such as proposed in~\cite{Gupta_TMI_2018}, could be considered, at the risk of losing real-time imaging capabilities, which, in some cases, would not be detrimental.
+As opposed to regularization techniques, the proposed approach does not contain an explicit data fidelity feedback mechanism.
+Data fidelity is \enquote{only} inferred implicitly by the (supervised) training strategy.
+Combinations of optimization algorithms and learned projections could be considered (\gls{eg}, \cite{Gupta_TMI_2018}), at the risk of losing real-time imaging capabilities.

-Among all hyperparameter searches carried throughout this work (supplementary material, \cref{sec:sup:hyperparameters}) the use of the proposed \gls{hdr}-sensitive and \gls{rf}-compatible \gls{mslae} as loss function provided the largest increase in performance.
-Other architectural and/or optimization parameters could of course be optimized.
-An in-depth study of the activation function would be of particular interest in the context of \gls{rf} signals.
-Indeed, due to its asymmetric (positive) nature, \gls{relu} does not strike as the most adapted activation function for bi-polar (\gls{rf}) signals.
-Yet, preliminary studies conducted on this aspect using anti-rectifier-like activations did not yield satisfactory results so far.
+Among all hyperparameter searches carried out (supplementary material, \cref{sec:sup:hyperparameters}) the use of the proposed \gls{hdr}-sensitive and \gls{rf}-compatible \gls{mslae} as loss function provided the largest increase in performance.
+Other architectural and/or optimization parameters could be optimized.
+An in-depth study of the activation function would be of particular interest in the context of (oscillating) \gls{rf} signals because of the asymmetric (positive) nature of \gls{relu}.
+Preliminary studies conducted on this aspect using anti-rectifier-like activations did not yield satisfactory results so far.